The Center for Molecular and Cellular Biosciences

 Research in Molecular and Cellular Biosciences

-Being unique to the gulf coast region, CMCB is focused on expanding the research frontiers in Biosciences by advanced research, infrastructure development, and enriching graduate student education and training by embracing creativity and rigor.
+Unique to the Pine Belt region, the CMCB is focused on expanding research frontiers in biosciences by advancing research, developing infrastructure and enriching graduate student education and training by embracing creativity and rigor.

 in competitive extramural funding

-- The Center represents a concentration of competitive research programs that focus on microbiology, molecular and cellular function, as well are infectious or neurodegenerative diseases.
+- The CMCB represents a concentration of competitive research programs that focus on microbiology, molecular and cellular function, as well as infectious and neurodegenerative diseases.

-- The Center provides competitive and comprehensive training for our graduate students.
+- The CMCB provides comprehensive training for graduate students, supported by competitive research stipends.

-- Center researchers are funded by most funding agencies such National Institutes of Health, National Science Foundation, The United States Department of Agriculture, and other foundations.
+- CMCB researchers are funded by prestigious U.S. funding agencies such as the National Institutes of Health, National Science Foundation, the United States Department of Agriculture and more.